 Long before Icelandic food was considered 'cool', this unassuming cafe has been unabashedly celebrating tradition.
 From the classic farm style kjötsúpa (lamb soup) to herring and plökkfiskur, everything is a throwback to how the island once ate.
-We recommend trying the rye bread soup as well-it's part what the heck, part dessert, but all delicious The carrot-cake doppelganger Freyja is a trout brauðterta (savoury sandwich cake) that is retro tasty as well.
-And for those writing their own tales of bravado, there is fermented shark to be washed down by Brennivín.
+We recommend trying the rye bread soup as well-it's part what the heck, part dessert, but all delicious.
+And for those writing their own tales of bravado, there is fermented shark to be washed down by Brennivin.